Tuesdays and Thursdays 8:30-9:50 AM, 1120 Weill Hall

 - Analytical/Interpretive (e.g., How does X evidence relate to Y point?)

 - Connective/Comparative (e.g., How does Xâs argument compare to Yâs we read last week?)
+If you choose this question, point us in the direction of some key similarities or differences.

 - Provocative/Argumentative (e.g., Doesnât evidence X undermine authorâs point Y?!)